 - Zombie Dust | Three Floyds Brewing | Munster, IN

 - Dale’s Pale Ale | Oskar Blues | Lyons, CO

 - 420 Extra Pale Ale | SweetWater Brewing Co. | Atlanta, GA

 Broiled Oysters with Garlic-Basil Butter

 Scientists recently discovered that a group of shellfish, which includes oysters, are rich in rare amino acids that trigger increased levels of sex hormones in the body.
 Broil oysters with circulation-enhancing garlic and blood flow-stimulating basil for an even more powerful aphrodisiac.

 12 oysters, opened

 salt and ground pepper

-Pre-heat boiler.
+Pre-heat broiler.
 In a bowl, mix softened butter, garlic and basil.
 Arrange oysters in shells on a baking sheet.
-Divide garlic butter mix evenly amongst the oysters.
+Divide garlic butter evenly amongst the oysters.
 Sprinkle with salt and pepper.

 Craft Beer Pairing: Oyster Stout | Dry Stout